-Genome analysis of hCoV-19/Bosnia and Herzegovina/VFS-UNSA-LMGFI031/2021 identified several critical features of the virus that provide insights into its genetic makeup and potential impact on infectivity and transmissibility.
+of hCoV-19/Bosnia Genome analysis and Herzegovina/VFS-UNSA-LMGFI031/2021 identified several critical features of the virus that provide insights into its genetic makeup and its potential impact on infectivity and transmissibility.
 Among the mutations in the structural genes, the S (spike) protein mutation D614G was identified as a prominent alteration known to enhance viral infectivity by stabilizing the prefusion conformation of the spike trimer [55].
 The mutation was globally prevalent, as it is associated with increased transmissibility.
-The Alpha VOC (B.1.1.7) [32] carried a combination of significant mutations in the S (spike) protein that influence its biological behavior and phenotypical features.
-The key mutations identified include Δ 69-70, Δ 144, N501Y, A570D, P681H, T716I, S982A, and D1118H.
+The Alpha variant of concern (VOC) (B.1.1.7) [32], carried a combination of significant mutations in the S (spike) protein that influence its biological behavior and phenotypical features.
+The key mutations identified include $\Delta 69-70$ , $\Delta 144$ , N501Y, A570D, P681H, T716I, S982A, and D1118H.
 These mutations collectively enhance the transmissibility of the Alpha variant and alter its interaction with the host immune system.
-Deletions $\Delta 69-70$ and $\Delta 144$ were located in the N-terminal domain of the S protein and were associated with immune evasion by affecting antibody recognition, particularly mAbs targeting this region.
-The amino acid substitution N501Y occurred in the receptor-binding domain (RBD) of the S protein, increasing its binding affinity to the human ACE2 receptor [56, 57].
+Deletion $\Delta 69-70$ and $\Delta 144$ were located in the N-terminal domain of the S protein and were associated with immune evasion by affecting antibody recognition, particularly monoclonal antibodies targeting this region.
+The amino acid substitution N501Y occurred in the receptorbinding domain (RBD) of the S protein, increasing its binding affinity to the human ACE2 receptor [56,57].
 This heightened binding efficiency was a critical factor in the enhanced transmissibility of the Alpha variant.
 The A570D mutation, located adjacent to the RBD, is thought to stabilize the spike protein structure, further facilitating efficient ACE2 binding [58].
-P681H, found near the furin cleavage site, enhanced the cleavage of the S protein, improving viral entry into human cells, which was considered a hallmark of increased infectivity [59].
-T716I, S982A, and D1118H mutations were situated in the S2 subunit and contributed to structural changes that enhance the stability and functionality of the spike protein, aiding in viral fusion and entry [60].
-In addition to these spike protein mutations, changes in the nucleocapsid (N) gene, such as D3L, R2O3K, G2O4R, and S235F, have also been observed [61].
+P681H, found near the furin cleavage site, enhanced the cleavage of the S protein, improving viral entry into human cells, which was considered as a hallmark of increased infectivity [59].
+T716I, S982A, and D1118H mutations were situated in the S2 subunit and contribute to structural changes that enhance the stability and functionality of the spike protein, aiding in viral fusion and entry [60].
+In addition to these spike protein mutations, changes in the nucleocapsid (N) gene, such as D3L, R203K, G204R, and S235F, have also been observed [61].
 These mutations might influence the efficiency of viral RNA packaging and replication, thereby potentially increasing the overall fitness of the virus.
-The R203K and G204R linked mutations were located in the serine/arginine (SR)-rich region of the nucleocapsid protein, which plays a crucial role in RNA binding and genome packaging [62].
+R203K and G204R linked mutations were located in the serine/arginine (SR)-rich region of the nucleocapsid protein, which played a crucial role in RNA binding and genome packaging [62].
 D3L and S235F mutations might contribute to structural adjustments in the nucleocapsid protein, impacting viral stability and replication.
 Given the central role of the N protein in modulating viral transcription, such alterations could also affect the host immune response.
-Alterations in non-structural proteins, particularly those encoded by ORF1b, include the P323L (Orf1b: P314L) mutation in RdRp.
-Variants in accessory proteins encoded by ORF8 (Q27, R52I, K68, Y73C) have also been detected, with implications for host immune evasion and apoptosis.
+Alterations in non-structural proteins, particularly those encoded by ORF1b, include the P323L (Orf1b: P314L) mutation in RNA-dependent RNA polymerase (RdRp).
+Variants in accessory proteins encoded by ORF8 (Q27\, R52I, K68\, Y73C) have also been detected, with implications for host immune evasion and apoptosis.
 These mutations may reflect viral adaptations to evade host antiviral defenses and underscore the dynamic nature of SARS-CoV-2 evolution.